 An MS crisis with my dysfunctional bladder

 29 March 2020.
-This MS crisis started when I was on holiday in Valencia with the family in February 2019.
+This MS crisis started when I was on holiday in Valencia in February 2019.
 I woke up one morning wanting a pee but I was unable to insert a catheter into my bladder.
-The hotel staff were fantastic and directed me and The Wife to hospital where I was diagnosed with a UTI and an indwelling catheter was inserted into my dysfunctional bladder.
+The unflappable hotel staff directed me and The Wife to hospital where I was diagnosed with a UTI and an indwelling catheter was inserted into my dysfunctional bladder.